The House Of Stuart

 The king reached his majority and begun to rule Scotland alone in 1583.
 With the succession to the English throne paramount in his mind he concluded a league with Elizabeth I in 1586 and accepted a pension from her.

-Accounts are conflicting as to James actual reaction to the execution of his mother, some reports state that on hearing the news, he retired sadly to bed without supper, others claim he rejoiced that he was now sole monarch of Scotland.
+Accounts are conflicting as to James actual reaction to the execution of his mother in 1587, some reports state that on hearing the news, he retired sadly to bed without supper, others claim he rejoiced that he was now sole monarch of Scotland.
 Officially, he offered nominal protests for the sake of his reputation but secretly assured the English Queen that the unfortunate event of his mother's execution need not affect Scotland's long term relations with England.

 James I of England